 Who Should You Notify of Cyber Crime?

-People within the organization.
-Managers and other personnel within the organization should be notified about the incident as provided for in the incident response plan and should be given the results of any preliminary analysis.
-Relevant personnel may include senior management, IT and physical security coordinators, communications or public affairs personnel, and legal counsel.
+Managers and other personnel within the organization should be notified about the incident as provided in the incident response plan and should be given the results of any preliminary analysis.
 The incident response plan should set out individual points-of-contact within the organization and the circumstances in which they should be contacted.

-Contacting law enforcement may also prove beneficial to a victim organization.
+Contacting law enforcement may also prove beneficial to a victimized organization.
 Law enforcement may be able to use legal authorities and tools that are unavailable to non-governmental entities and to enlist the assistance of international law enforcement partners to locate stolen data or identify the perpetrator.
 These tools and relationships can greatly increase the odds of successfully apprehending an intruder or attacker and securing lost data.
-In addition, a cyber criminal who is successfully prosecuted will be prevented from causing further damage to the victim company or to others, and other would-be cyber criminals may be deterred by such a conviction.

 The Department of Homeland Security

 The Department of Homeland Security has components dedicated to cybersecurity that not only collect and report on cyber incidents, phishing, malware and other vulnerabilities, but also provide certain incident response services.

 The National Cybersecurity & Communications Integration Center (NCCIC) serves as a 24/7 centralized location for cybersecurity information sharing, incident response, and incident coordination.
 By contacting the NCCIC, an organization can both share and receive information about an ongoing incident that may prove beneficial to both the victim organization and the government.
 An organization may also obtain technical assistance capable of mitigating an ongoing cyber incident.

 Other potential victims of the same cyber security incident